How To Clean Roomba - Detailed Cleaning iRobot Roomba

 After that, all you have to do is to tug on the brushes and they will slide out.

-Carefully clean the bristles of the brush with your microfiber cloth.
+Clean the bristles with your microfiber cloth.
 If pet hair is stuck on the brush, you can use your scissors or a razor blade to cut through the hair clumps.

 Aside from cleaning the bristles, you should also take the time to clean the yellow brush caps and metal brush cap shafts.
 Dirt and debris can build up there after a period of usage.